 Heme pigment-containing proteins such as hemoglobin and myoglobin can behave as endotoxins in 3 ways:

 Sepsis-Induced Acute Tubular Necrosis

 Sepsis also plays a role in causing acute tubular necrosis because of systemic hypotension and renal hypoperfusion.
-Other mechanisms which are incompletely understood include endotoxemia leading to AKI by renal vasoconstriction, and the release of inflammatory cytokines causing enhanced secretion of reactive oxygen species and leading to renal injury.
+Other mechanisms that are incompletely understood include endotoxemia leading to AKI by renal vasoconstriction and the release of inflammatory cytokines causing enhanced secretion of reactive oxygen species and leading to renal injury.